 Fleishman suggests, "Try to avoid writing job descriptions with unattainable requirements.
 Using more inclusive language can be like building a new muscle; you need to get in the habit of recognizing nuances and asking yourself if what you're saying, or writing, is accessible for everyone."

 Obleada adds that it's not just job descriptions that you should edit for inclusivity — it's all communication, whether through email, Slack, text, Facebook, or in-person: "When it comes to implementing inclusive language, it takes practice to shift your typical ways of speaking and writing."

-To monitor whether your communication is exclusive towards certain groups, you'll want to take a look at resources and tools online.
-For instance, Textio is an augmented writing tool that identifies whether you're using gendered language in your writing, or words with a strong feminine or masculine association.
+To monitor whether your communication is exclusive to certain groups, you'll want to look at resources and tools online.
+For instance, Textio is an augmented writing tool that identifies whether you're using gendered language in your writing or words with a strong feminine or masculine association.
 This can be undeniably helpful for both job descriptions and even emails to colleagues.

 Additionally, you might consider taking a look at the Conscious Style Guide, a resource on conscious language that breaks down exclusive language into categories, including age and disability.

 Finally, to identify your own implicit biases, try taking a Hidden Bias Test, like this one created by Psychologists at Harvard, the University of Virginia, and the University of Washington, to uncover how your biases might be inhibiting you from expressing yourself more inclusively.

 If this all sounds like a lot of work to you, it's important to note — this isn't just about creating a more inclusive environment at work.
 It's also critical for your company's bottom line, particularly if you work for a global company or plan to expand your offerings to other regions in the future.

 Obleada explains it like this: "For some, writing and speaking inclusively may feel like a restrictive set of rules, hindering instead of helping us.
 In reality, it's just the opposite."